MaheshJayasankar/MaterialFancyButtons/README.md

 		testCompile 'junit:junit:4.12'
 	}
 ```

+### Adding Icon-Font Modules

-3. For using any of the precompiled icon-font libraries in sample app, include the source code for the icon font libraries required and add the required dependencies from below list in entry/build.gradle to generate hap/support.har.
+1. For using any of the precompiled icon-font libraries in sample app, include the source code for the icon font libraries required and add the required dependencies from below list in entry/build.gradle to generate hap/support.har.
 ``` gradle
 	dependencies {
 		implementation project(':materialfancybutton')